 Additionally, the Board of Historic Resources considers new or proposed updates to historical highway markers, and new preservation easements.
-The State Review Board discusses and evaluates Preliminary Information Forms (PIFs) that DHR staff has requested to be considered.
-On occasion, the boards convene for special meetings, which are announced here in advance.
+The State Review Board discusses and evaluates Preliminary Information Forms (PIFs) that DHR staff has requested to be considered (the first step toward listing a site on the state or national registers).
+On occasion, the boards convene for special meetings, which are announced in advance.

 Prior to each quarterly meeting, DHR posts information about new nominations, highway markers, easements, and PIFs on this webpage, along with an agenda for the meeting.

 The public is welcome to attend quarterly and special board meetings.

 March 18, 2021 (third Thursday of the month)

 June 17, 2021 (third Thursday)

 September 23, 2021 (fourth Thursday)